primer/react/contributor-docs/adrs/adr-004-children-as-api.md

 <br/>

-We use this pattern in `ActionList v2` :
+We use this pattern in `ActionList` :

 <img width="484" alt="actionlist" src="https://user-images.githubusercontent.com/1863771/144945215-253e2af5-37ae-40d8-bc1c-7a75780428be.png">